 With British Airways you can fly direct from London to two of New York’s major airports: JFK and Newark.
 Both are a similar distance away from Midtown Manhattan.
-John F Kennedy International Airport is in South Queens – south of Manhattan.
-Newark Liberty International Airport (EWR) is in New Jersey – a similar distance away to the north.
-Generally speaking, if you’re staying in North Manhattan, Newark is more convenient, whilst if you’re based in Brooklyn, JFK makes for a quicker transfer.
+John F Kennedy International Airport is in southern Queens on Long Island – southeast of Manhattan.
+Newark Liberty International Airport (EWR) is in New Jersey – a similar distance away to the southwest.
+Generally speaking, if you’re staying in uptown in northern Manhattan or in The Bronx, Newark is more convenient.
+However, if you’re based in Brooklyn, Queens or anywhere else on Long Island, JFK makes for a quicker transfer.

-New York taxis charge a flat rate from JFK to Manhattan of $52.50 (plus tolls, surcharges and tips).
+Taxis charge a flat rate from JFK to Manhattan of $52.50 (plus tolls, surcharges and tips).
 A metered fare applies from Newark.
 Uber and Lyft also operate in the area.
-You could also use public transport: the Airtrain connects Manhattan subway to both airports.
+You could also use a combination of public transport and the AirTrain to reach both airports from the city.
+To reach Kennedy, you can either take the subway or the L.I.R.R. east to Jamaica station; then catch the AirTrain to the airport.
+In order to reach Newark - Liberty, hop on the Amtrak or N.J.
+Transit west to Newark before changing to a separate AirTrain for the airport.
 This is the cheapest option – and it might also save you a traffic jam.

 Drink plenty of water to combat dehydration.
 And save the beer for Brooklyn: if you avoid drinking alcohol and caffeine on the flight you’ll have more restful sleep.
 New York is five hours behind GMT, so use our jet lag advisor to find out more about how to travel time zones.